brosenmoller/leerlus/README.md

 ## Import & Export

-You can **export** your quizzes and questions to a JSON file for backup or sharing, and **import** them on another device or from a content pack.
+You can **export** your quizzes and questions to a .lus file for backup or sharing, and **import** them on another device or from a content pack.
 All your content stays yours.

 ---